 - Manually install using cPanel file manager

-Auto-install using admin toolbar
+How to Install plugin using admin toolbar

 Login to dashboard with admin username.
 Admin toolbar is on the left side of the screen.

-- Editor – modify the plugin code.
+- Editor – Use this option to modify the plugin code.

 There are two methods available, check image for reference.